colomfernando/colomfernando/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/colomfernando/)
 ## Hi there 👋

-Hello, my name is Fernando and I am a Front End developer, focused on bringing prototypes to life.
+Hello, my name is Fernando and I am a **Front End developer**, focused on bringing prototypes to life.
 I am a curious person, and who likes to experiment with different technologies.
 My goal is to be part of projects that push me to new challenges and the use of innovative tools.
 I live in Argentina and I am currently working at [Fizzmod](https://fizzmod.com)

 ## &#x1f4c8; GitHub Stats